Click on an elected official's photo to view their profile and contact information.

 Zero depth entry pool with a diving board, 2 water slides, sand play area, concession stand, shelter, bags game.
 Perfect for birthday parties and private events.
 We also offer swimming lessons for all ages throughout the summer season.

-Munster Social Center
+Lions Club Social Center

 Facility rental perfect for celebrations, baby showers, meetings, luncheons and more!